Capital Crescent Trail: Capital Crescent Trail extension

+Trail route

 The currently closed section of the trail started at Lyttonsville Junction, about one mile (1.6 km) west of downtown Silver Spring.
 It went west on an unpaved, crushed-stone surface passing over Rock Creek on a trestle to Chevy Chase and then to Bethesda through the 800-foot-long Air Rights Tunnel.
 It was closed in September 2017 for construction of the Purple Line and the extension of the trail to Silver Spring.
-It will reopen around 2026 as a paved trail from Bethesda to Silver Spring.
+It is to reopen around 2026 as a paved trail from Bethesda to Silver Spring.

 The currently paved portion of the trail begins in downtown Bethesda, where the trail begins to turn south.
 It follows the Little Falls Branch to the Potomac River and the District line.
 It goes over the River Road Bridge and past the site of Fort Sumner, a Civil War-era fort.
 It then moves through the Dalecarlia area, traveling under the Washington Aqueduct conduit at the Dalecarlia Tunnel, past the Dalecarlia Reservoir and through the grounds of the Dalecarlia Treatment Plant over the Dalecarlia Bridge.

 Crossing into Washington, D.C., it then turns southeast, dropping down from the Palisades neighborhood over the C&O Canal on the Arizona Avenue Railway Bridge, and down to the banks of the Potomac.
 It then runs between the Potomac and the C&O Canal, past Fletcher's Boathouse and the Foundry Branch Tunnel, into Georgetown to its terminus at the west end of Water Street NW.